busterwood/MsmqPatterns/README.md

 # BusterWood.Msmq.Patterns

-Easy to use messaging patterns for MSMQ built on `BusterWood.Msmq` (see below).
+Easy to use messaging patterns for .NET built on `BusterWood.Msmq` (see below).

 ### Summary